 - MindQuest: Legacy of Noo’Zaca: If you like temple-based games, then they don’t come much better than this.
 Not amazingly difficult but full of magical interactions and solid puzzles.
 Weak on in-game player feedback.

-- Mystique: Steampunk: What’s not to love about steampunk games?
+- Mystique: Time Machine: What’s not to love about steampunk games?
 This one is start to finish, in your face, brass and clockwork.
 Plenty of good, original puzzles in a beautiful set.

 - Top venues

-- Mystique – Time Machine: With Steampunk you’ve got a great central game, while Cathedral and Shogun’s Shadow are both solid.
+- Mystique: With Steampunk you’ve got a great central game, while Cathedral and Shogun’s Shadow are both solid.